sithukyaw007/LearnAI-KnowledgeMiningBootcamp/labs/lab-environment-creation.md

 ## Step 2 - Clone the Repo

-Cloning the repo will download all the training materials to your computer, including the dataset, the slides and the code for the Bot project.
+Cloning the repo will download all the training materials to your computer, including the dataset, the slides and the code for the Bot project. **The cloning of the repository will use close to 110 MB in total**.

 1. In the Cortana search bar, type "git bash" and select "Git Bash Desktop App", or type "cmd" and select "Command Prompt".